Senator Schumer visits Brighton School District to address the state teacher shortage

-New York state is facing a teacher shortage, and Senator Chuck Schumer met with educators at the Brighton Central School District to talk about legislation he says will help.
+BRIGHTON, N.Y.
+(WROC) — New York State is facing a teacher shortage, and Senator Chuck Schumer met with educators at the Brighton Central School District to talk about legislation he says will help.

 Senator Schumer is calling on Congress to adopt the “What You Can Do for your Country Act of 2019“, which strengthens the Public Service Loan Forgiveness Program.
 Senator Schumer is also calling on Congress to reject plans to eliminate Title 2, a federal grant program to recruit, retain and train teachers.